DU3RI/youtube-members-only-hider/README.md

 ### Manual Installation (Release Package)

-1. Download the latest release from the [Releases](../../releases) page
+1. Download the latest release `.xpi` file from the [Releases](../../releases) page
+2. **Option A - Drag & Drop (Easiest):**
+   - Drag the `.xpi` file onto your Firefox window
+   - Click "Add" when prompted

+3. **Option B - Through Firefox:**
-2. Open Firefox and navigate to `about:debugging`
+   - Open Firefox and navigate to `about:debugging`
-3. Click "This Firefox" in the sidebar
+   - Click "This Firefox" in the sidebar
-4. Click "Load Temporary Add-on"
+   - Click "Load Temporary Add-on"
-5. Select the downloaded `.xpi` file
+   - Select the downloaded `.xpi` file

+**Note:** Method A installs permanently, Method B installs temporarily until Firefox restart.

 ### Development Setup